raspberrypilearning/hair-today/en/step_4.md

 + Open up [Pixlr](https://pixlr.com/editor/){:target="_blank"}, which is a free online image editor.
 If you have access to another image editing tool that you prefer, you can use that instead.

-+ Select **Open image from computer** from the menu, and open up the image containing the hair style you wish to use.
++ Select **Open image from computer** from the menu, and select the image containing the hair style you wish to use.

 ![Open the image](images/open-image.png)

-+ Using the **lasso** tool, draw really roughly around the person's hair.
++ Using the **lasso** tool, draw a rough outline around the person's hair.
 It doesn't matter at this stage if you also get some skin or some of the background — we will remove that in a minute.

 ![Lasso](images/lasso.png)